Step 4: Full View

 Should Engineer Z immediately withdraw or correct all brochures and firm resume listings upon receiving Engineer X's resignation notice, or continue distributing existing materials during the notice period while initiating expeditious corrective steps for post-departure distribution?

-Continue Distribution, Initiate Expeditious Correction Board's choice Continue distributing existing printed brochures and firm resume during the two-week notice period without immediate recall, while simultaneously initiating correction procedures, including preparing errata sheets, updated brochures, and revised resume pages, to be deployed upon Engineer X's actual departure date, and refraining from affirmatively representing Engineer X as available for future project work.
+O1 Continue distributing existing printed brochures and firm resume during the two-week notice period without immediate recall, while simultaneously initiating correction procedures, including preparing errata sheets, updated brochures, and revised resume pages, to be deployed upon Engineer X's actual departure date, and refraining from affirmatively representing Engineer X as available for future project work.
+Board's choice

 The Notice-Period Brochure Distribution Conditional Permissibility Principle recognizes that firms cannot instantaneously reprint all marketing materials upon receipt of departure notice and permits continued distribution during the active notice period where the departing engineer is not a key employee and there is no intent to enhance qualifications.
 Competing against this, the Brochure Personnel Currency Obligation and the Proactive Marketing Material Accuracy Assurance Obligation demand that firms take affirmative steps to ensure materials are accurate and up-to-date, treating the resignation notice as a mandatory trigger for initiating correction.
 The Pertinent Fact Dual-Element Test requires that both a pertinent-fact finding and an intent-to-enhance finding be present for a violation of Section II.5.a, and the Board found neither element clearly satisfied given Engineer X's non-key status.